Are you rethinking your wedding plans because of a crisis?

 An elopement allows you to keep Covid-19 restrictions to a minimum, as you can just take a photographer and videographer, they can be your witnesses, and you can combine it with a honeymoon.
 If you’re willing to make plans very quickly, you may be a able to get married abroad or elsewhere in the United Kingdom for a fraction of what it would have cost.

 You might decide that you don’t want a large wedding after all, and have a total rethink.
 Hiring a small group of cottages just for close family and friends could be an option, so you have a ‘safe’ extended family holiday, with separate accommodation, but they’re at least there with you and the risk is low.
-Companies like Group Accommodation specialise in group accommodation.

 You then have the option of a pub or restaurant lunch or dinner, subject to restrictions, or having a picnic reception out together if you have nice grounds where you’re staying.